The narcissist has hurt you so many times.

 When a narcissist loses, they might react in many extreme ways, including:

 - Blaming the other person or an external situation for unfair circumstances.

 - Pretending as if they are still the winner.

 - Convincing other people that the “judge” or situation was incompetent or unjust.

 - Excessively shaming the winner or the other bystanders.

 Narcissists focus on themselves.
 Other emotions are nuances.
-They are distractions, and they get in the way of them getting what they want.
+They are distractions and get in the way of getting what they want.
 When faced with someone else’s emotions, narcissists often react by: